A Report to an Academy: Adaptations

-Mexican actor Humberto Dupeyron has performed this play under the title "The Gorilla".
+Mexican actor Humberto Dupeyron has performed an adaptation of this story as a play, The Gorilla.

-An adaptation was broadcast by the BBC on 7 December 1969 under Thirty-Minute Theatre.
+An adaptation was broadcast in the BBC radio series Thirty-Minute Theatre on 7 December 1969.

 In 1987 South African actor Marius Weyers performed an adaptation to rave reviews in Los Angeles.
 Critics noted the parallels with apartheid race science.

-In 1989 the monologuist and writer Andrew Tansey adapted and premiered The Greatest Ape, an adaptation of Kafka's story, at the Edinburgh International Festival, before touring the USA and UK.
+In 1989 the monologuist and writer Andrew Tansey adapted and premiered The Greatest Ape, an adaptation of the story, at the Edinburgh International Festival, before touring Britain and the United States.
 The critically acclaimed production was directed by Paul Dodwell.

-In 2009, a theatrical adaptation of Kafka's story by Colin Teevan opened at the Young Vic in London.
+In 2009 a theatrical adaptation by Colin Teevan opened at the Young Vic in London.
 The hour-long solo piece was directed by Walter Meierjohann, and Kathryn Hunter's performance as Red Peter the ape was widely acclaimed.
 In 2013 the play was set up at the Baryshnikov Arts Center.

 The 2001 film Human Nature, written by Charlie Kaufman, is a loose adaptation of Kafka's short story.

-In 2013, the short story was staged in Montreal under the name of Kafka's Ape, presented by independent theater company Infinitheatre.
-Guy Sprung directed actor Howard Rosenstein in the role of Red Peter.
+In 2013 another adaptation of the story was staged in Montreal under the title Kafka's Ape, presented by independent theater company Infinitheatre.
+Guy Sprung directed Howard Rosenstein in the role of Red Peter.